CosmeValera/ReactProjects/angular/README.md

 count.update(v => v + 1); // based on previous value
 ```

-This is why signals are generally preferred for performance, no unnecessary re-renders, no need for `useMemo`/`useCallback` workarounds.
-React is solving this differently via the **React Compiler** (auto-memoization), rather than adopting signals.
+This is why signals are generally preferred for performance, no unnecessary re-renders, no need for `useMemo`/`useCallback` workarounds. <i>React is solving this differently via the **React Compiler** (auto-memoization), rather than adopting signals.</i>

 ## Directives: if/else, for...
 .